 Cameras and other imaging sensors

-We have designed Aviatrix to be adaptable to the needs of our customers.
+Our flight management software is designed to be adaptable to the needs of our customers.
 It can control a wide range of different cameras, from cheap off-the-shelf digital cameras, to professional DSLRs and medium format cameras, to FLIR thermal imaging sensors and high-end industrial/multispectral cameras.
 Aviatrix has been operationally tested with a wide range of Canon, Nikon and Sony DSLRs and mirrorless cameras, as well as professional medium format cameras, such as Hasselblad and Phase One.
 It has also been used to control FLIR A-series and FLIR SC-series thermal imaging sensors.
 Further cameras can be added on request.

 GPS and IMUs

-The Aviatrix user interface is the most important part of any FMS: it is where the pilot or camera operator interacts with the system.
+The Aviatrix user interface is the most important part of any flight management software: it is where the pilot or camera operator interacts with the system.
 It therefore has to be simple, easy to use and efficient in its design.

 Although Aviatrix runs on a laptop or tablet PC, the graphical user interface is designed to display nicely on an external screen that sits in front of the pilot.
-This means that the software can be operated either by a camera operator (using the laptop), or by the pilot (using the external screen) in a single pilot operation.
+This means that the software can be operated either by a camera operator (using the laptop), or by the pilot (using the external screen) in a single pilot operation, making aerial photography capturing process as easy.
 Aviatrix has been designed to be compatible with 7″ or 8″ touch-screen displays, but it also functions very well on a tablet PC, such as a Microsoft Surface Pro.

 The Aviatrix graphical user interface displays a wide variety of information to the pilot and/or camera operator, including: